-Due to amendments to the Slovenian legislation and to other autonomous legal sources and due to some practical insights from the application of the Code, after the Code was first adopted by the SSH Management Board on 17 December 2014, to which the SSH Supervisory Board granted its consent on 19 December 2014, the Code was partially revised in March 2016 and then in May 2017.
-The revision of November 2019 is thus the third in line.
+Due to amendments to the Slovenian legislation and to other autonomous legal sources and due to some practical insights from the application of the Code, after the Code was first adopted by the SSH Management Board on 17 December 2014, to which the SSH Supervisory Board granted its consent on 19 December 2014, the Code was partially revised in March 2016, in May 2017 and in November 2019.
+The revision of March 2021 is thus the fourth in line and it includes some small amendments and modifications to the Code which are the result of the enforcement of the Amending Act K to Companies Act (ZGD-1).
+At the same time, the said amendments also refer to the establishment of a systemic and actual regulation of additional payments for carrying out special assignments by Supervisory Board Members.
+The principle 6.10 from the previously applicable version of the Code used to mention additional payments for special assignments but lacked the supporting recommendations which would make the implementation of this principle possible for this subject matter.

-By monitoring amendments to legislation, by following the development of good practice at home and abroad, by analysing the effects of the Code in the operational practice of companies, in the future, SSH will continue to regularly monitor the effectiveness and suitability of the Code in regard to legal and actual business environment of SOEs, and modify and amend the Code when required.
+By monitoring amendments to legislation, by following the development of good practice at home and abroad, by analysing the effects of the Code in the operational practice of companies, in the future, SSH will continue to regularly monitor the effectiveness and suitability of the Code in regard to legal and actual business environment of SOEs and modify and amend the Code when required.